 Advanced Laboratory Program

 The advanced laboratory courses, namely, PHYS 081, PHYS 082, and PHYS 083 (each 0.5 credit) require approximately one afternoon a week.
-PHYS 083 is an option for students with prior preparation in electronics who are taking or have already taken ENG 072 or the equivalent.
+PHYS 083 is an option for students with prior preparation in electronics who are taking or have already taken ENG 072 or the equivalent (otherwise, majors take 81 and 82).
 Students enrolled in these must arrange their programs so that they can schedule a time for lab each week, free of conflicts with other classes, seminars, extracurricular activities, and sports.

 Physics and astronomy majors are permitted to undertake independent research projects for credit (PHYS/ASTR 094).
 Many opportunities exist for students to work with faculty members on research projects during the summer or semester.
 In preparation for independent experimental work, prospective physics majors are urged to take the required course PHYS 063: Procedures in Experimental Physics during the fall semester of their sophomore year, which will qualify them to work in the departmental shops.